kelsey9649/cas-addon-yaml-services-registry/README.md

   ```
 * ###Define registered services

-  Create a file `/etc/cas/servicesRegistry.yml` with services definitions.
-Example services definitions would look like this:
+  Create a file `/etc/cas/servicesRegistry.yml` with your service definitions.
+Here are some example service definitions:

 ```yaml
 ---